daniel-mehta/CooperLM/README.md

 # 🧠 CooperLM-354M

-**CooperLM** is a 354M parameter GPT-2 based language model trained on a curated subset of English Wikipedia, BookCorpus, and OpenWebText.
-It was built as a toy project to explore LLM training end-to-end using Hugging Face's Transformers and Datasets libraries.
+**CooperLM** is a 354M-parameter language model based on the GPT-2 architecture, trained from scratch on a curated subset of English Wikipedia, BookCorpus, and OpenWebText.
+It was built as a toy project to explore end-to-end LLM training using Hugging Face’s Transformers and Datasets libraries.

+*In memory of Cooper - my puppy and companion for 14 years.*

 ---